enear/keepachangelog-maven-plugin/README.md

 Additionally can use the following options:

  * `connectionUrl`: the connection URL for the Git repository.
 By default the connection URL is read from the `scm/connection` entry in `pom.xml`.
  * `username`: the username to connect to the Git repository.
  * `password`: the password to connect to the Git repository.
 Encrypted passwords on `settings.xml` are supported that is the recommended way.
  * `tagFormat`: the format of a tag compared to a version.
 This is used to create version comparison URLs.
 The `${version}` placeholder will be replaced by versions found in the Changelog.
 The default value is `v${version}` which is the most popular Git tag format.
+ * `skip`: skips the execution of this plugin.
+May be useful in some cases.
+For example, if the only the parent pom must release the changelog.

 ## Password Encryption